A Quantum Router Architecture for High-Fidelity Entanglement Flows in Quantum Networks: Discussion

 On a PIC, the $m\times k$ switch required for the routerless repeater can be realized on an MZI array of depth $\log_2(m)+\log_2(k)$~\cite{Lee_2019}.
 However, this architecture does not permit simultaneous routing from multiple memories, which is desired for the local entanglement operations used in the quantum router.
 In Fig.~\ref{fig:physical}c we present an architecture that permits arbitrary $m\times k$ routing for connecting registers to the network, allows simultaneous routing from two memories to perform Bell state measurements for local entanglement generation, and maintains $\mathcal{O}(\log m)$ scaling of the array depth.
-The addition of a 1-layer interposer permits routing between the network and a Bell state measurement setup for local entanglement generation.
+The addition of a one-MZI interposer permits routing between the network and a Bell state measurement setup for local entanglement generation (see see Supplementary Note~4 for more details).
 The simulations presented in Fig.~\ref{fig:results} utilize this architecture assuming an aluminum nitride (AlN)-based photonic chip; alternative implementations include using silicon nitride (SiN)~\cite{Mouradian_2015} or lithium niobate (LN)~\cite{Desiatov_2019}.
+The control requirements for such large MZI arrays are similar to those required by and demonstrated for optical neural nets~\cite{Shen_2017} and programmable photonic circuits~\cite{Harris_2018,Bogaerts_2020}, allowing us to take advantage of this existing technology for our router.
 Additional improvements include integrating detectors on-chip~\cite{Najafi_2015} to eliminate the off-chip coupling inefficiency for local measurements and integrating the frequency conversion stage on-chip, which is feasible in highly nonlinear materials such as LN~\cite{Wang_2018}.